AnnaGerber/node-ardx/README.md

 Arduino Experimentors Guide adapted for nodebots

-Contents adapted under a CC-BY-SA license from http://ardx.org/src/ from materials created by .:oomlout:. and SparkFun.
+Exercise contents (i.e. descriptions, circuit layout diagrams, 3d assembly diagrams) are adapted under a CC-BY-SA license from http://ardx.org/src/ from materials created by .:oomlout:. and SparkFun.

+Code examples are issued under an MIT license.

 Install this guide with the following commands: